-- $((\frac{6}{}))$ (5) The minimum state energy code for new nonresidential buildings shall be the Washington state energy code, $((\frac{1986}{}))$ 2006 edition, or as amended by the council by rule. - $((\frac{(7)}{)})$ $\underline{(6)}$ (a) Except as provided in (b) of this subsection, the Washington state energy code for residential structures shall preempt the residential energy code of each city, town, and county in the state of Washington. - (b) The state energy code for residential structures does not preempt a city, town, or county's energy code for residential structures which exceeds the requirements of the state energy code ((and which was adopted by the city, town, or county prior to March 1, 1990.
-Such cities, towns, or counties may not subsequently amend their energy code for residential structures to exceed the requirements adopted prior to March 1, 1990)). - ((\(\frac{(+8)}{8}\))) (7) The state building code council shall consult with the department of community, trade, and economic development as provided in RCW 34.05.310 prior to publication of proposed rules. ((The department of community, trade, and economic development shall review the proposed rules for consistency with the guidelines adopted in subsection (4) of this section.))
-The director of the department of community, trade, and economic development shall recommend to the state building code council any changes necessary to conform the proposed rules to the requirements of this section. - 28 (8) The definitions in section 2 of this act apply throughout this section. - NEW SECTION.
+$((\frac{(6)}{(6)}))$ The minimum state energy code for new nonresidential buildings shall be the Washington state energy code, $((\frac{1986}{)})$ 2006 edition, or as amended by the council by rule.

+$((\frac{7}{1}))$ (6)(a) Except as provided in (b) of this subsection, the

+Washington state energy code for residential structures shall preempt the residential energy code of each city, town, and county in the state of Washington.

+- (b) The state energy code for residential structures does not preempt a city, town, or county's energy code for residential structures which exceeds the requirements of the state energy code ((and which was adopted by the city, town, or county prior to March 1, 1990.
+Such cities, towns, or counties may not subsequently amend their energy code for residential structures to exceed the requirements adopted prior to March 1, 1990)). - ((\(\frac{(\(\frac{8}\)}{\)}\)) (7) The state building code council shall consult with the department of community, trade, and economic development as provided in RCW 34.05.310 prior to publication of proposed rules. ((\(\frac{The department}{The department}\) of community, trade, and economic development shall review the proposed rules for consistency with the guidelines adopted in subsection (4) of this section.))
+The director of the department of community, trade, and economic development shall recommend to the state building code council any changes necessary to conform the proposed rules to the requirements of this section. - 20 (8) The definitions in section 2 of this act apply throughout this 21 section. - NEW SECTION.
 Sec.
-5. (1) The council shall adopt state energy codes that require homes and buildings constructed from 2016 through 2031 to meet the following energy efficiency targets, using the adopted 2006 Washington state energy code as a baseline: - 34 (a) By 2013, new homes and buildings must be designed and 35 constructed to achieve a forty percent reduction in energy use for that 36 building type and climate zone;
+5. (1) Residential and nonresidential construction permitted under the 2031 state energy code must achieve, in the aggregate, a seventy percent reduction in annual net energy consumption measured by the utility, using the adopted 2006 Washington state energy code as a baseline. - (2) The council shall adopt state energy codes from 2013 through 2031 that incrementally move towards achieving the seventy percent reduction in annual net energy consumption as specified in subsection (1) of this section.
+The council shall report its progress by December 31, 2009, and every three years thereafter.
+If the council determines that economic, technological, or process factors would significantly impede adoption of or compliance with subsection (1) of this section, the council shall report its findings to the legislature by December 31st of the year prior to the year in which those codes would otherwise be enacted.